 The Bainbridge Island Police Department’s Community Police Academy was founded in 2004.
 The goal of the program is to foster a better understanding of police work through education, and to improve communication between the residents of Bainbridge Island and the officers who serve them.
 The intent of the program is not to produce civilians trained in law enforcement, but to help island residents and business owners become more familiar with the workings of their local police department and become better acquainted with its officers.
 What the department gains in goodwill cannot compare to the benefits community members gain by knowing more about the men and women who serve them.

-The 12-week course is offered once a year and involves three hours of training from 7 p.m. to 9 p.m. on Wednesday evenings with one Saturday class.
+The 12-week course is offered once a year and usually runs from February through April.
+Each class involves three hours of training from 7 p.m. to 9 p.m. on Wednesday evenings and one Saturday class.
 Class size is limited to 20 participants.

 What to Expect